 A robbery conviction can also lead to deportation if one is not a U.S. citizen.
 Deportation proceedings usually commence after one finishes serving time in prison here in the U.S.

 A robbery conviction will also lead to a lifetime ban on owning firearms under Penal Code § 12021, as it is a felony.

 The value of the item stolen is irrelevant towards the filing of charges, although it is certainly relevant towards how the plea bargain is structured.
 Also, robbery can be charged for the theft of just one small item.
 More than one count of robbery can be charged if there is more than one victim.

 There are two types of robbery, first and second degree.
-First degree, the worse of the two types, includes robbery of an inhabited home, someone using or just having used an ATM machine and drivers or passengers of any type of commercial vehicle.
+First degree, the worse of the two types, includes robbery taking place inside an inhabited home, of someone using or just having used an ATM machine and drivers or passengers of any type of commercial vehicle.
 The minimum term for first degree robbery is three years and the maximum sentence is nine years, depending upon exacerbating and mitigating circumstances such as one’s prior record, age, and the facts of the crime, including the vulnerability of the victim.

 Second degree robbery is almost any other type of robbery.
 The sentence varies from a minimum of two years to a maximum of five years, depending upon exacerbating and mitigating circumstances as described above.

 The defenses to robbery most often involve three claims.
 First, one claims that he or she owned the property taken, so the taking was not of someone else’s property at all.
 The “robber” was merely reclaiming his own property improperly taken by the “victim.”
 Second, the client may claim no force or fear was used (this could mean it was instead embezzlement, Penal Code § 503).
 Lastly, the client may claim that he or she never intended to take the property, although this is often viewed skeptically by prosecutors.